cbohnert67/lioua--datascience/content/learn-it-yourself/roadmap.md

 In this phase, mastering effective learning strategies empowers you to become a skilled knowledge seeker and curator, ensuring that you can extract and retain valuable insights during your independent learning journey.

 ## IV.
-Critical Thinking and Problem Solving:
+Critical Thinking and Problem Solving

 As you progress in your journey of independent learning, cultivating critical thinking and problem-solving skills becomes paramount.
 This phase encompasses three fundamental aspects: